Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Simulation Results

-In Figure~\ref{fig:aitoff_30} we plot Aitoff projections of accreting gas at the time of cooling in the three simulations with finite tilt angles.
-Left panels show the solid angle in the frame of the pre-existing disc, while right panels show the frame of the CGM.
-Each point marks the solid angle at the time of cooling ($\theta_{\tfive}$, $\phi_{\tfive}$ or $\theta_{\tfive}^\prime$, $\phi_{\tfive}^\prime$) of a different track.
-The figure demonstrates that most of the accreting gas cools in the midplane of the CGM, forming an S-shaped locus in the left panel and a straight locus at $\theta^\prime_{\tfive}\approx90^\circ$ in the right panel.
-In all three simulations, a fraction of $83\%-88\%$ of all tracks cool within $10^\circ$ of the halo midplane.
-Fig.~\ref{fig:aitoff_30} thus implies that the \textit{drop in temperature from $\approx10^6\K$ to $\approx 10^4\K$ occurs in the CGM midplane}, suggesting that the balance between radiative cooling and compressive heating, which keeps the accreting gas hot, is maintained at all times until the flowlines reach the midplane.
-Observationally, this result implies that the gas that feed the warps is hot and thus hard to observe until it joins the warp.
-Additional locii of points are evident in Fig.~\ref{fig:aitoff_30} just above and below the pre-existing discs, suggesting that for these tracks, cooling is a result of direct interaction of the accreting gas with the pre-existing discs.
-These tracks are subdominant, with $12\%-17\%$ of all tracks cooling within $10^\circ$ of the disc midplane.
-We thus conclude that in a rotating CGM, cooling from the hot phase onto warps occurs at the plane of the warp, and that this plane is the midplane of the rotating hot CGM.
-Warps formed this way thus trace the rotation axis of the hot CGM.

 Figure \ref{fig:R_hist} shows the distribution of $R_{\tfive}$ in the $\thetam=30^\circ$ simulation, which is the cylindrical radii at which the hot inflow cools.
-We color tracks that cool within $10^\circ$ of the halo midplane in coral and those that cool away from this midplane in turquoise.
-The figure shows that all gas that cools beyond $15\kpc$ cools at the halo midplane, as does almost all the gas that cools beyond the pre-existing disc at $10-15\kpc$.
-This reinforces the conclusion from Figure.~\ref{fig:aitoff_30} that \hi\, warps that extend beyond the stellar disc trace the rotation axis of the hot CGM.
+Cooling is strongly peaked around $15\kpc$, with a tail towards lower radii.
+This radius is larger than the pre-existing disc at $<10\kpc$ in our simulation, and thus can explain the nature of extended \hi\ gas.
+For comparison, we also plot the distribution of initial circularisation radii of the tracks as a grey line.
+The initial $\Rcirc$ are calculated based on the specific angular momentum $j$ of the accreting resolution elements when they are at $r=40\kpc$, using $j=\vc(\Rcirc)\Rcirc$.
+The figure shows that the accreting gas cools at similar radii as the initial $\Rcirc$ distribution, with a slight offset to higher values.
+This cooling at $\approx\Rcirc$ has also been found by \cite{hafenHotmodeAccretionPhysics2022} and \cite{sternAccretionDiskGalaxies2024}, and implies that the source of the accreting gas is hot at radii beyond $\Rcirc$, and thus cannot be traced by cool gas observations. }

+In Figure~\ref{fig:aitoff_30} we plot the polar and azimuthal angle distribution of accreting gas at the time of cooling in the four simulations, using Aitoff projections.
+Each point corresponds to a given track, with colour indicating whether the radius of accretion is smaller or larger than the size of the pre-existing disc ($4\Rdisk$).
+The figure demonstrates that for all four tilt angles, cooling occurs mainly close to the midplane of the CGM (marked with an S-shaped grey band).
+This cooling near the midplane becomes even more pronounced when considering only gas that cools at $>10\kpc$ (green markers).
+The \textit{drop in temperature from $\approx10^6\K$ to $\approx 10^4\K$ thus occurs near the CGM midplane}, suggesting that the balance between radiative cooling and compressive heating, which keeps the accreting gas hot, is maintained at all times until the flowlines are close to the midplane.
+Observationally, this result, together with the $R_{10^5\K}\approx\Rcirc$ result in Fig.~\ref{fig:R_hist} implies that gas that feeds the warp is hot and thus hard to observe until it joins the warp.